 - a) OPEN IN BLUEJ Note two classes - b) We will now take a look at the code for one of these classes: SavingsAccount.
+This time we look at it more detail than we did earlier.

-HANDOUT: Features that Can Occur in a Class
+PROJECT ON CANVAS: Features that Can Occur in a Class